How to Paint a Living Room : Tips and Mistakes to Avoid

 In order to ensure optimal results, the following aspects need to be taken into consideration when painting: Pay special attention to the state of your work surface.
 It needs to be perfectly clean and imperfections must be fixed before you start painting.

 Piling on coats of paint is not a great idea.
 You're better off using primer and applying 1 or 2 coats of paint afterwards.
 Make sure you have the right amount of paint to cover the whole surface.
 You don't want to have too much or too little paint left over.
 If the colour you chose is unique, stores will not take it back.

 Try to avoid paint that contains ingredients which contribute to air pollution.
 In the past, people didn't pay attention to this aspect and people are still paying for those mistakes to this day (e.g. asbestos paint).

 Painting can be an easy project and most people are able to complete this type of task.
 However, if you are looking for professional results, hiring an expert is the way to go.
-Not only will you save time, your painter will be able to give you advice in terms of colours, design and types of paint that will work best in your house.
+Not only will you save time, but your painter will also be able to give you advice in terms of colours, design and types of paint that will work best in your house.